nicolasjhampton/python_tutorial_game_project/blog/step6.md

 (Pdb) quit()
 ```

 Well, that was simple.
-Let's try this again...
+Let's make that syntax change and try this again...

 ```
 (vpython)Nicolass-MacBook-Pro:GameProject nicolasjhampton$ coverage run _server_tests.py